amaus/jMath/README.md

 1. Clone the project
 2. `gradle install`
 3. create new environment variable JMATHDIR and set it to location to location of jMath source
-4. Add to CLASSPATH $JMATHDIR/build/install/jMath/lib/jMath.jar
+4. Add to your CLASSPATH $JMATHDIR/build/lib/jMath.jar (if you want to import jMath into your own projects)
-5. Add to PATH $JMATHDIR/build/install/jMath/bin/
+5. Add to your PATH $JMATHDIR/build/executables
-4. Now you can import the library into any java project you write, and you can run any of the executables provided by jMath.
+6. Now you can import the library into any java project you write, and you can run any of the executables provided by jMath.

 ## Usage